Trump Whining About Wine is Much Ado About Nothing

 A President blind and deaf to facts.

 A typical 750ml bottle of wine from the United States faces tariffs at the French border ranging between 11 and 29 cents, according to the European Commission.
 It doesn’t impact the cost of wine much, especially on more expensive bottles.
 California wines do sell in France and are widely popular throughout Europe, but Americans certainly buy far more French wine.
-The United States being five times as large in population might have something to do with the disparity.
+The United States is five times as large in population which might have something to do with the disparity.

 The wine wars might seem trivial in the grand scheme of far more pressing matters.
 But, it’s President Trump who brought this up.
 It’s Trump, personally, himself — not some aid, not a staffer — as he does almost daily, who manufactures a controversy out of thin air that simply doesn’t exist.
 It’s Trump who invents his own reality.

-Trump’s erratic, often factless tweets have become a window into the lifeless and twisted tanker of nothingness he is — a rambling, incoherent, twitter troll of incendiary ignorance.
+Trump’s erratic, often factless tweets have become a window into the lifeless and twisted tanker of nothingness he is — a rambling, incoherent, Twitter troll of incendiary ignorance.
 As is so often the case, he has absolutely no idea what he’s talking about.
 Trump’s latest whine about wine is certainly much ado about nothing.